 Instructional Support Workshops

-All Instructional Support workshops are free of charge and open to all Niagara University faculty and staff.
-Workshops are usually announced through The Daily Post approximately two to three weeks prior to the event.
-Workshops change each semester and are selected based on faculty interest, requests, opportunities and trends in teaching and learning.
+All Instructional Support workshops are free of charge and open to all Niagara University faculty, adjuncts, and staff.
+Workshops are usually announced through The Daily Post.
+Workshops change each semester and are selected based on faculty interest, requests, opportunities, and trends in teaching and learning.
 For many workshops, the event may be recorded for those who cannot attend; often, materials or individual tutorials related to workshops are available on demand.
 Faculty are also encouraged to schedule an individual consultation with Instructional Support staff for personalized assistance.

-For information on upcoming workshops or to request an event, please email or call Danyelle Moore.
+For information on upcoming workshops or to request an event, please email or call Sierra Adare-Tasiwoopa api.

 On-Demand Technology Tutorials

 Instructional Support offers several on-demand technology tutorials.
 If you are interested in learning about a technology not listed here, please contact us, and we will do our best to assist you.
-To schedule a tutorial appointment, please contact Danyelle Moore at firstname.lastname@example.org or Ext.
+To schedule a tutorial appointment, please contact Sierra Adare-Tasiwoopa api at firstname.lastname@example.org or Ext.
 8120.

 Advising Online Students